-Alex and I decided to be spontaneous and went on a mini getaway to the New Forest (one of my favourite places – I love the wild ponies!).
-He showed me his best posing face and told me he was the best photographer.
-Then I beat him four times in a row playing card games, ha ha!
+I recently decided to be spontaneous and went on a mini getaway to the New Forest (one of my favourite places – I love the wild ponies!).
+I spent a night in a lovely spa hotel (because a girl needs a break, am I right?!) and then went for a midday walk before driving back to Surrey.

 A surprise engagement session had been a dream of mine for a while and Simon somehow managed to pick the most amazing date for it; literally the only snowy day in England since 2012.
 It was u-n-b-e-l-i-e-v-a-b-l-e-!
 And honestly, so beautiful.